 However, our culture often characterises resilience as a white-knuckle ride of will-power, grit and tenacity.
-It seems completely incongruous with banana cardamom pancakes (one of the delicious recipes included in the State of Liberty Spring Retreat)!
+It seems completely incongruous with banana cardamom pancakes (one of the delicious recipes included in our home retreats.)

 In truth, resilience is made up of a number of different skills and abilities: self-awareness, creating meaning from life lessons, self-efficacy, optimism and the ability to build relationships; these are some of the key ingredients in the resilience stew.

 Importantly, we don’t need to go through a major traumatic event or life upheaval to begin to develop resilience, many studies have found regular ‘micro-doses’ of self-care are one of the most effective ways to build and sustain resilience.

 - Seek out connection with friends, family and community for support

 - Release tension in healthy ways e.g. exercise, yoga

 - Set limits, especially when others are too demanding of your time or energy

 - Connect with nature

 - Find creative ways to express yourself